vega/vega-lite/CONTRIBUTING.md

 The website is under `site/` and the documentation is under `site/docs/`.
 We use Github Pages to publish our documentation when we release a new version.
 To contribute changes to the documentation or website, simply submit a pull request that changes the corresponding markdown files in `site/`.

-The images that are shown on the homepage and in the gallery have to be generated with `yarn build:images`.
-To run the script, you need to install [gnu parallel](https://www.gnu.org/software/parallel/).
-(For Mac, you can simply do `brew install parallel`.)

 Since we only publish the Github Pages when we release a new version, it might be slightly outdated compared to `master`.